This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-Beer is shown in the ingredient photo because I often use it in larger batches of gumbo for added depth of flavor.
-However, for this single serving recipe, the small amount of beer needed didn’t noticeably impact the flavor, so I left it out.
-I kept the photo as a reminder that pairing your gumbo with a cold beer is always a great idea—cheers!
+Beer is in the ingredient photo because I use it in larger batches for extra depth.
+In this single-serving recipe, the small amount didn’t add much, so I left it out.
+I kept the photo as a reminder that a cold beer pairs perfectly with gumbo—cheers!

 ingredients labeled for making gumbo on a brown table.